This post may contain affiliate links. Please read our disclosure policy.

 - In a medium size bowl, combine crumbs, melted butter, and salt.

 - Press into the bottom and up the sides of a 9-inch springform pan.
 Set aside.

 - Using a hand mixer or stand mixer, beat cream cheese until extremely smooth.
-Add pumpkin puree, eggs, sour cream, sugars, and pumpkin pie spice.
+Add pumpkin puree, eggs and egg yolk, sour cream, sugars, and pumpkin pie spice.
 Beat together until well combined.

 - Add the flour and the vanilla.
 Mix until fully combined.

 - Pour prepared filling on top of crust.
 Wrap bottom of pan with heavy duty foil to prevent butter from dripping into your oven.